Skip to main content

 Using a pre-made CablecastCG Template

 Once you have your design complete and ready to go, you'll want to export it as a PNG file that can be imported into Cablecast CG as a seamless background.
 If you're using an existing Cablecast CG Channel template, you can import that template and upload the seamless background to that CG channel.
-This article goes over how to import one of our pre-made CG channel templates.
-This article goes over how to upload a seamless background.
-If you're designing a channel completely from scratch, there are some additional things you'll need to configure first.
+Importing a CG Channel Template goes over how to import one of our pre-made CG channel templates.
+Uploading Seamless Backgrounds goes over how to upload a seamless background.

 Creating a CG Channel from Scratch